ONSdigital/rm-reportmodule/README.md

 # Reporting
-This repo contains reusable modular reporting functionality that can be added to Response Management microservices.
+This repository contains reusable modular reporting functionality that can be added to Response Management microservices.

 ## Copyright
 Copyright (C) 2017 Crown Copyright (Office for National Statistics)